 A New Name

 The expansion continued until a segment of the school community and Meeting members decided to move the school to its current location.
 Until this point, the school was owned by Woodbury Meeting, but the new permutation of the school formally separated from the Meeting and started anew as Friends School Mullica Hill.
 FSMH first occupied Mullica Hill’s century-old public school building (Cope) and constructed a new building (Salem) to house its over 200 students.
 The student body continued to grow until the first high school graduates were sent off to college in 1973.
 Among these first graduates is a director of an arts school and museum, a horticulturist, a fund-raiser, a psychologist, a Ph.D., an electrician, an at-home parent, and several business professionals.

 Lower and Middle School

 The school has been focusing on its lower school and middle school programs since 1992 when it laid down its high school program.
 We have refined our Pre-K through 8th grade through the accreditation processes developed by the National Association of Independent Schools, the New Jersey Association of Independent Schools, and the Middle States Association of Colleges and Schools.
 The school launched its first major capital expansion in the late 1990s, which resulted in the Hanshi Deshbandhu Building.
-This newer building houses a library and computer lab, science labs, elementary classrooms, and the Friends Fine and Performing Arts School (FAPA).
-FAPA is an extraordinary addition to the school, and currently employs numerous professional musicians who teach students who attend Friends and students who do not in a variety of instruments.
+This newer building houses a library and computer lab, science labs, elementary classrooms, and Friends Music School.
+Friends Music School is an extraordinary addition to the school, and currently employs numerous professional musicians who teach students who attend Friends and students who do not in a variety of instruments.